-In general, the superintendent or designee is authorized to accept gifts/donations to the district. but eOnly the board may authorize acceptance of gifts/donations of real property.
-Any gifts/donations that require an initial or continuing financial commitment in excess of \$25,000 any contributions that such as ongoing annual service, a maintenance fee, or significant staff time, must be accepted by the board initial or continuing financial commitments from the district, or gifts of real property.
+In general, the superintendent or designee is authorized to accept gifts/donations to the district, but only the board may authorize acceptance of any contributions that require ongoing annual service, a maintenance fee, significant staff time, initial or continuing financial commitments from the district, or gifts of real property.
 Real property purchased by the district may be acquisitioned in fee simple title only.